-At Winchmore Key Workers, who are TAs and HLTAs, are assigned to all students who have an EHCP.
+At Winchmore Key Workers, who are TAs, HLTAs or Special needs teachers, are assigned to all students who have a Statement of Special Educational Needs or an EHCP.
 Key Workers are expected to regularly contact parents and carers and serve as an important link between the family and the school.
-Key Workers meet with their students regularly to discuss any concerns and to offer further emotional support alongside building a positive and trusting relationship.
+Key Workers also have very good relationships with their key students meeting regularly.